PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 # Maritime WEB3 Industrial Research Workshop
-## WEB3 Platforms and Decentralized Infrastructure Transform Maritime.
+## WEB3 Decentralized Platforms Transform Maritime.
 Conference Athens 2023

 We are announcing an industrial research workshop to promote infrastructure innovation on maritime built on web3 platformss powered by zero-knowledge cryptography.
 The aim of this workshop is to shape the vision, specifications, and strategy for a shared decentralized open infrastructure ecosystem consisting of interoperable platform applications that can scale globally.<br><br>
 We are developing prototypes in: